-I'm a New York City-based art critic at work on a memoir about the trauma passed down through families from Nazi Germany and Antebellum America.
-I'm also organizing an art exhibition for dogs called dOGUMENTA that will land in NYC soon.
+I'm a New York City-based art critic at work on a memoir about the traumas passed down from Nazi Germany and Antebellum America.
+I'm also organizing America's first art exhibition for dogs, dOGUMENTA, which debuts in New York City this August.

-In my most recent work as an art critic, I've reviewed exhibitions for the Village Voice and Art in America and contributed artist profiles and features to the Wall Street Journal.
+In my recent work as a critic, I reviewed exhibitions for the Village Voice and Art in America and contributed artist profiles and features to the Wall Street Journal.
 From 2000-2011 I penned the Washington Post's galleries column and generally made that city's arts community miserable (despite vigorous protests from the "Dump Dawson Committee").
-From 2011 to 2013 I was Director of Identity for the Hirshhorn Museum in Washington, D.C., working on the (unrealized) Diller Scofidio + Renfro Seasonal Inflatable Structure.
-In my earliest years as a writer I was an art critic for the Washington City Paper and I had a staff job at Architecture magazine.
+From 2011 to 2013 I was Director of Identity for the Hirshhorn Museum in Washington, D.C., working on the Diller Scofidio + Renfro Seasonal Inflatable Structure.
+In my earliest years as a writer I was an art critic for the Washington City Paper and held a staff job at Architecture magazine.
 During the course of my career I've interviewed artists ranging from Yoko Ono to Mark di Suvero to Joan Jonas and Peter Halley.
-I've reviewed more exhibitions than I can remember.
+And I've reviewed more exhibitions than I can remember.

 I received my B.A. in art and architectural history from Barnard College and my M.A. in art history from George Washington University.
-I taught high school Advanced Placement art history for a few years and was a visiting professor for UCLA at the University of California Washington, D.C., Center from 2010-2013.
-I love teaching but right now it's all about the book.
+I taught high school Advanced Placement art history for a few years and then became a visiting professor for UCLA at the University of California Washington Center from 2010-2013, where I taught courses in art history, politics and urbanism.